City of Bentonville invites residents to celebrate its sesquicentennial

 "We farmed 80 acres with large peach and apple orchards," Acree said.
 "Elm Tree and Third streets were dirt roads.
 I used to ride my horse on Third Street and pick blackberries along the fence rows of the pastures that lined the street."

 Bentonville was selected as county seat of Benton County upon Arkansas' acceptance as a state.
-The town wasn't laid out and platted until Nov.
+The town was not laid out and platted until Nov.
 7, 1837, according to the city.

 The Benton County Court heard and granted a petition for incorporation on Feb.
 12, 1873, according to a timeline from the city.